Pneumonia In Teens: Symptoms, Causes, Treatment & Prevention

 Pneumonia is an infection that causes lung inflammation and fluid filled alveoli (air sacs).
 A variety of organisms could cause pneumonia in teens.
 In addition, the inflamed air sacs may cause breathing difficulties (due to insufficient oxygen levels) in your teen.

 This condition commonly occurs in children below four.
-However, teenagers who are predisposed to risk factors such as smoking, alcohol consumption, and chronic diseases have higher chances of developing pneumonia (1).
+However, teenagers who are predisposed to risk factors such as smoking, alcohol consumption, and chronic diseases have a high chance of developing pneumonia (1).

 Keep reading to discover the possible causes, risk factors, symptoms, diagnosis, complications, treatment, and preventive measures for pneumonia in teens.